Air-to-air missile: Design

 Air-to-air missiles are typically long, thin cylinders in order to reduce their cross section and thus minimize drag at the high speeds at which they travel.
-Missiles are divided into five primary systems (moving forward to aft): seeker, guidance, warhead, rocket motor, and control actuation.
+Missiles are divided into five primary systems (moving forward to aft): seeker, guidance, warhead, motor, and control actuation.

 At the front is the seeker, either a radar system, radar homer, or infra-red detector.
 Behind that lies the avionics which control the missile.
 Typically after that, in the centre of the missile, is the warhead, usually several kilograms of high explosive surrounded by metal that fragments on detonation (or in some cases, pre-fragmented metal).

 The rear part of the missile contains the propulsion system, usually a rocket of some type and the control actuation system or CAS.
 Dual-thrust solid-fuel rockets are common, but some longer-range missiles use liquid-fuel motors that can "throttle" to extend their range and preserve fuel for energy-intensive final maneuvering.
 Some solid-fuelled missiles mimic this technique with a second rocket motor which burns during the terminal homing phase.
-There are missiles in development, such as the MBDA Meteor, that "breathe" air (using a ramjet, similar to a jet engine) in order to extend their range.
+There are missiles, such as the MBDA Meteor, that "breathe" air (using a ramjet, similar to a jet engine) in order to extend their range.

 Modern missiles use "low-smoke" motors – early missiles produced thick smoke trails, which were easily seen by the crew of the target aircraft alerting them to the attack and helping them determine how to evade it.

 The CAS is typically an electro-mechanical, servo control actuation system, which takes input from the guidance system and manipulates the airfoils or fins at the rear of the missile that guide or steers the weapon to target.